tomLamprecht/Easy-ML-For-Java/README.md

 This framework provides one of them:
 * [NNRandomMutator](/src/main/java/de/fhws/ai/networktrainer/NNRandomMutator.java) ([Wikipedia](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)))

-As always it's possible to provide your own Mutator by implementing the [Mutator-Interface](/src/main/java/de/fhws/ai/geneticalgorithm/evolution/Mutator.java) \
+As always it's possible to provide your own Mutator by implementing the [Mutator-Interface](/src/main/java/de/fhws/ai/geneticalgorithm/evolution/Mutator.java).
+\
-A possible NNRandomMutator could look like:\
+A possible NNRandomMutator could look like:
 ```java
 new NNRandomMutator( 0.2, 0.4, new Randomizer( -0.01, 0.01 ), 0.01 );
 ```